eficode-academy/github-actions-katas/labs/build-app.md

 ## Building a CI pipeline in GitHub Actions

-In this workshop we will be using a small java service which uses Gradle to build the application.
+In this workshop we will use a small Java web service which is built and tested using Gradle.

-The application is found in the `app` directory, though the details of the implementation are not interesting for the purposes of these katas.
+The details of the implementation are not relevant for the purposes of these exercises.
+We will instead focus on how to build a CI pipeline using GitHub Actions, that builds, tests and packages the webservice.
-There are a number of shell scripts that help with building the application, these are located in the `ci` directory.

-The purpose of these katas is to use the small java application to exemplify how to use Github Actions to build, test and package your applications.
+The application is found in the `app` directory.
+Scripts to build, test and package the web service are found in the `ci` directory.

 We ultimately want a pipeline that has the following jobs: